vaibhavdhakulkar/Data-Structures-and-Algorithms/LinkedList/readme.md

 # Linked List
-A Linked List is a linear data structure in which elements are stored in separate memory locations and connected using pointers (or references).
+A Linked List is a linear data structure in which elements are stored in separate memory locations and connected using pointers (or references).<br>

 Unlike arrays, linked lists do not store elements in contiguous memory locations.
 Instead, each element (called a node) contains:
 - Data – the actual value